juhoinkinen/Annif-wiki/Backend:-fastText.md

 The `fasttext` backend implements a text classification algorithm based on word embeddings and machine learning.
-It is a wrapper around the fastText library created by Facebook Research.
+It is a wrapper around the [fastText library](https://fasttext.cc/) created by Facebook Research.
 The model resembles a feed-forward neural network with one hidden layer, though some shortcuts are used for computational efficiency.

 The quality of results can be very good, but many parameters have to be selected to get optimal results.
-Training can be computationally intensive; by default it can use up to 12 CPU cores in parallel.
+Training can be computationally intensive; by default it can train using up to 12 CPU cores in parallel.

 ## Installation